Have your say: Public consultation on the EPO's Strategic Plan 2023

 The EPO's Strategic Plan will outline our vision for the Office and its implementation will ensure that we continue to provide high-quality patent services that encourage innovation and contribute to growth.
 The EPO operates in a collaborative environment and thus we invite you to share your views on our future priorities.

-The public consultation on the EPO's Strategic Plan is focussed on three topics.
-If you would like to submit your input on some or all of the topics listed below, download the template, comment in the fields provided, and e-mail the completed document
+If you would like to submit your views on this draft in the last consultation round, please download the template, comment in the fields provided, and email the completed document to consultationSP2023@epo.org

-Input received on or before 15 March 2019 will be reviewed and considered for the final proposal of the EPO Strategic Plan.
+Comments on the draft of our Strategic Plan received on or before 10 May 2019 will be reviewed and considered for the final proposal of the EPO Strategic Plan.

 We may publish contributions from the stakeholders on our website provided we have received their permission.

 The proposal elaborated following the consultation will be submitted to the Administrative Council for adoption in June 2019.